marwinburesch/omr-js-functions/README.md

 # omr-js-functions

-JS function calls exercise for #onemoreround
+JavaScript function calls exercise for #onemoreround

+## Goal

+Practice writing functions in JavaScript by writing them so the function calls in the exercise files work.